HobbyBear/cmetric/Readme.md

 if environment is container, the cpu ,memory is relative to container, else  the metrics is relative to host.

+cpu percent is the  avg cpu percent in multi cpu core and 100% is the max percent

 juejing link : https://juejin.cn/post/6986598285406371871/

 ### usage